 To keep it from moving, weight storage is added to the rack and several hundred lbs of plates keep it stationary.
 While not my first choice (I really wanted to build a platform and secure the rack that way), it’s extremely effective and very safe.

 I wrote a complete resource on determining how much room you’ll need for a new rack that you can see by clicking here.
 What’s important to know is that racks come is a wide variety of sizes.
 A lot of people rule out having a power rack because they falsely assume they don’t have room.

 A full cage can take up a lot of real estate.
-But there are also some amazingly good collapsing squat racks on the market now that when folded up against the wall take up virtually no room.
-You can even get wall mounted benches and plate storage that matches the rack!
+But there are also some amazingly good folding squat racks on the market now that when folded up against the wall take up virtually no room.
+You can even get wall-mounted benches and plate storage that matches the rack!

 In the end, you’ll need to first figure out how much room you can spare and then go backwards from there.
 If you are dedicating space to a home gym, odds are you can find a rack that fits well for you.

-In the end, you’ll need to decide between 4 basic options.
+You’ll need to decide between 4 basic options.
 A full cage/rack will take up the most room.
-A compact rack (less deep and sometimes shorter) will be next in line size wise.
+A compact rack (less deep and sometimes shorter) will be next in line size-wise.
 Third is the squat stand.
 Not really a rack, but firmly in the “better than nothing” category.
 Lastly are the above mentioned collapsable racks.

 If you choose to go the collapsable route, there are a lot of options, but only one real choice.
-PRX makes hands down the best collapsable racks out there and are the single best choice for this option.
-See some of their systems here on Amazon.
+PRx makes hands down the best collapsable racks out there and is the single best choice for this option.

 Click here to see my recommended racks page.
 This will not only show you what I own and love, but what I recommend for different budget levels and size constraints.